-Suddenly I remembered about a place I was told about by friend long ago.
-She had done her internship during the final year of MBBS at ‘Kaiwara’.
+Then suddenly, I remembered a place that a friend had told me about, long ago.
+She had done her internship at ‘Kaiwara’ during the final year of her MBBS course.
 I jumped out of my bed and began to google for it.
-With lot of information available online, I was able to jort down the list of places to see in and around Kaiwara and prepared a quick route map.
+With lot of information available online, I was able to jort down a list of places to see in and around Kaiwara and with a quick route map.
 I dragged my mum along, pulled the car out of the garage and zooommm we went…….

 List of Places covered: